Wambon people: Language

-Culture

-Wambon women wear fringed skirts and clothing made from bark fibers.
-They also wear womet kubulute (beaded shawls).
-Wambon men wear enderop as genital coverings.

-Traditional ornaments include ulonde (head crowns symbolizing honor) and wimbiaktak (boar-tooth necklaces denoting a hunter’s social status).
-Other cultural equipment includes tambiop (sago pounding tool), taubujon (traditional bamboo tobacco pipe with monitor lizard skin), bagop mirop (cassowary bone knife), and kute (stone axe).

 Mythology

 In the beliefs of inland southern Papua communities, a figure known as Tumolop exists.
 For the Wambon, Tumolop is their deity, and is said to have sent his child in an inexplicable form.
 This child, named Beten, became the progenitor of a large ethnic group from the wilderness, later spreading across Papua.
 According to Wambon legend, this creation occurred at Mount Koreyom (Wambon Kogonop: Koleyombin), a sacred site where traditional customs are still observed.
 Wambon theology and that of the Auyu people is similar to the process of the Torah to the Bible in Christian beliefs, beginning with the Word, and the Word being God who created.